Cold War (1962–1979): Sino–Soviet split

 The People's Republic of China's Great Leap Forward and other policies based on agriculture instead of heavy industry challenged the Soviet-style socialism and the signs of the USSR's influence over the socialist countries.
-As "de-Stalinization" went forward in the Soviet Union, China's revolutionary founder, Mao Zedong, condemned the Soviets for "revisionism."
+As "de-Stalinization" went forward in the Soviet Union, China's revolutionary founder, Mao Zedong, condemned the Soviets for "revisionism".
 The Chinese also were growing increasingly annoyed at being constantly in the number two role in the communist world.
 In the 1960s, an open split began to develop between the two powers; the tension lead to a series of border skirmishes along the Chinese-Soviet border.

 The Sino-Soviet split had important ramifications in Southeast Asia.
 Despite having received substantial aid from China during their long wars, the Vietnamese communists aligned themselves with the Soviet Union against China.
 The Khmer Rouge had taken control of Cambodia in 1975 and became one of the most brutal regimes in world history.
 The newly unified Vietnam and the Khmer regime had poor relations from the outset as the Khmer Rouge began massacring ethnic Vietnamese in Cambodia, and then launched raiding parties into Vietnam.
 The Khmer Rouge allied itself with China, but this was not enough to prevent the Vietnamese from invading them and destroying the regime in 1979.
 While unable to save their Cambodian allies, the Chinese did respond to the Vietnamese by invading the north of Vietnam on a punitive expedition later in that year.
 After a few months of heavy fighting and casualties on both sides, the Chinese announced the operation was complete and withdrew, ending the fighting.

-The United States played only a minor role in these events, unwilling to get involved in the region after its debacle in Vietnam.
-The extremely visible disintegration of the communist bloc played an important role in the easing of Sino-American tensions and in the progress towards East-West Détente.
+The United States tried to exacerbate the split by establishing diplomatic relations with China.
+The initiative began with President Nixon's visit to the country and culminated with the signing of the Joint Communiqué on the Establishment of Diplomatic Relations under President Carter.